1 dead, 5 wounded in shooting on Greyhound bus in California

 “I thought I was shot because I felt a rush of heat on the back of my head as I went down,” he said.
 “But I guess I just smashed my head on the seat as I went down to the floor.”

 Then, silence fell.
-The injured passengers began moaning, and others started panicking as the gunman fled the bus.
-It was dark outside and the passengers couldn’t see what the gunman was doing.
-Grabban said the driver of the stopped bus asked on the loudspeaker if anyone had been hurt.
+The injured passengers began moaning, and others started panicking.
+It was dark outside and they couldn’t see what the gunman was doing after he got off the bus.
+Grabban said the driver of the stopped vehicle asked over the loudspeaker if anyone had been hurt and did not immediately pull away.
 “Everyone was screaming at him to drive off,” Grabban said.

-The driver continued on to the next exit and pulled into a gas station parking lot.
-“His actions were very appropriate and one could say heroic,” Pennings said.
+Pennings said the driver’s actions “were very appropriate and one could say heroic.”
+The officer gave no immediate details on how the passengers disarmed the killer or made him get off the bus.

-Highway patrol officers found the suspect a few minutes later.
-No immediate charges were brought against the the man, whose name was not released.
+No immediate charges were brought against the suspect, whose name was not released.

 Grabban, who was sitting near the back of the bus with his girlfriend, picked up the gun’s empty magazine clip and handed it to the driver.
 A casing ended up on Grabban’s lap, he told NBC News.